hodayasr/hodayasr/README.md

 ### My name is Hodaya Sror
 ###

+- Software Engineer at Motorola Solutions.
-- I have a B.Sc. in Computer Science and Math.
+- B.Sc. in Computer Science and Math.
-- I'm currently looking for a suitable position in software/android development.
-- Great technical skills – Fast learner, motivated and out-of-the-box thinking.
-- I'm passionate about coding and a real computer geek .

 ###

 📫 How to reach me: